 A facelift is a surgical procedure that can significantly improve the appearance of wrinkles, sagging skin, and other signs of aging on the face.
 It tightens underlying muscles below the skin to make your jawline more defined and change fat deposits along your cheekbones or in your chin area.
 A facelift can give you a more toned and tighter neck.
 At Kensington Medical our expert cosmetic surgeons may suggest a specific technique they think will work best for you, depending on your needs.

-What are the Different Types of Procedures?
+What are the Different Types of Procedures, including Deep Plane Facelift?

 You have several options in 2025 for a facelift.
 The main options are the mid-facelift, lower facelift with a neck lift, SMAS lift, full facelift, vertical restore facelift, deep plane facelift and mini facelift.
 Each option has its pros and cons, which you can discuss with the surgeon during your consultation.